Right of Way and Utilities

 - How to acquire surplus land (PDF, 180 KB) | En Espanol (PDF, 72 KB)

 - VDOT property for sale

 - Right of Way Requests for Proposals

-The Consulting Services Program is responsible for administering contracts for the performance of right of way services (e.g., appraisal, appraisal review, negotiations, and relocation services) when the District Office staff resources are not sufficient to meet expedited project advertisement schedules.
-The Right of Way Consulting Services Program administers "non-professional" contracts.
+The Consulting Services Program is responsible for administering contracts for the performance of right of way services (appraisal, appraisal review, negotiations, and relocation services) to supplement our staff.

-The Appraisal Program is responsible for the development of appraisal reports that establish the fair market value of properties being acquired for highway construction projects.
-For more information click here.
+The Appraisal Program develops development of appraisal reports that establish the fair market value of properties being acquired for highway construction projects.

-The Acquisition Program is responsible for securing real property through negotiation.
-This includes procurement not only through voluntary conveyances, but also through eminent domain.
+The Acquisition Program secures real property, not only through voluntary conveyances, but also through eminent domain.

-The Property Management Program is responsible for the management and disposition of all residue properties and surplus rights of way.
+The Property Management Program handles and disposes of residue properties and surplus rights of way.

 Utility Program Management

-The utility program manager is responsible for overseeing policies and procedures and ensuring utility relocations are performed in a timely manner to meet project delivery.
+The utility program manager is responsible for utility relocations being performed in a timely manner.